StudiOwens/email-mysql-csv/README.md

 This code doesn't save the results to a file on the server.
 If you are looking to save a file to the server, try Google search.

-More information can be found on the [Project Code Page at Studio-Owens.com](http://www.studio-owens.com/code/email-mysql-query-results-as-a-csv-file-attachment.htm)

 ## Instructions on how to use the class, and example files.

 ### Step 1: View then Edit the Example File